johnprovazek/hiithelpers/README.md

 pyinstaller hiithelpers.py --noconsole --add-data "images;images" --add-data "sounds;sounds" --icon=images/hh.ico --onefile --distpath release/windows && rm hiithelpers.spec && rm -rf build
 ```

-This command may need to slightly altered for Mac and Linux devices.
+This command may need to be slightly altered for Mac and Linux devices.
+After running this command your application will be located under the path specified in the _--distpath_ argument.

 ## Credits